stm2/eressea-tutorials/README.md

 - You can edit it directly on github or *clone* it to your computer and edit it there.
 Cloning requires more steps, but is ultimately more flexible.
 It requires you to learn a bit about version control with [git](https://git-scm.com/docs/gittutorial) and [github](https://docs.github.com/en/get-started/start-your-journey/hello-world)

-- Create a subdirectory for your faction, for example 'dragonborn' (replace dragonborn below with the name of your directory).
+- Create a subdirectory for your faction, for example 'dragonborns' (replace dragonborns below with the name of your directory).

 - Copy the file called 'index.njk' from the 'template' directory into your subdirectory: